Saving Money on Liability Coverages

 The following coverage is provided by amending a policy definition.

 Many "broadening" endorsements extend the meaning of bodily injury, as that term is defined in the ISO liability policy.
 The most common extension is the addition of mental anguish as a covered injury.
-However, some endorsements also include one or more of the following:
+Some endorsements also include one or more of the following:

 Mental injuries are generally covered only if they result from physical injury, sickness or disease.